 - 1) Determine the policy, target, strategy, operating plan, investment project, annual budget and other management authorization to be proposed to the Board of Directors for approval. - 2) Supervise and monitor the company' business operations consistent to the policy, target, strategy, operating plans, investment projects and the annual budget with approved by the Board of Directors to be effective and augment the business condition with giving consultation, introduction, management and report the operating results to the board meeting for acknowledgement. - 3) Regulate the organizational structure and management with efficiency covering the recruitment, training, employment and termination of the employees, who are the management or senior executive.
-It may assign the chairman of the board of the Chairman of the Executive Committee as the authorized person to sign the employment contract. - 4) Supervise and approve the matter related to the operations of the company such as,

-4.1) Consider approving the sales from 100-300 million baht.

-4.2) Consider approving the sales of the property, including the investment valued from 10-30 million baht.

-4.3) Consider deciding in the case there is a problem in delivering jobs to customers with the total project value is more than 50 million baht, and cannot deliver the job by exceed 180 days.

-- 4.4) Consider setting guidelines on taking legal actions, - In the case the company has become a plaintiff or defendant in the civil case with the capital exceed 10 million baht.
+It may assign the chairman of the board of the Chairman of the Executive Committee as the authorized person to sign the employment contract. - 4) Supervise and approve the matter related to the operations of the company such as, - 4.1) Consider approving the sales from 100-300 million baht. - 4.2) Consider approving the sales of the property, including the investment valued from 10-30 million baht. - 4.3) Consider deciding in the case there is a problem in delivering jobs to customers with the total project value is more than 50 million baht, and cannot deliver the job by exceed 180 days. - 4.4) Consider setting guidelines on taking legal actions, - In the case the company has become a plaintiff or defendant in the civil case with the capital exceed 10 30 million baht. - In the case the company has become a plaintiff or defendant in the criminal cases with the capital exceed 10 30 million baht or criminal cases with imprisonment. - .
+4.5) Consider accepting a fine and/or return of the goods with the total project value by more than 10 30 million baht.

-- In the case the company has become a plaintiff or defendant in the criminal cases. - 4.5) Consider accepting a fine and/or return of the goods with the total project value by more than 10 million baht. - 5) Consider approving the financial transactions with a financial institution to open or close the account, lending/borrowing, pledging, mortgage, guarantee and anything, including a transaction, registration of land ownership to do the normal transaction of the company under the authorized amount of 10 million baht. - 6) Consider screening all types of the jobs presented to the Board of Director except the job under the responsibility and/or authority of Sub-committees of the company to become the screener to present to the Board of Director directly. - 7) It has the power to appoint and supervise the operations of the Management Committee appointed according to the set policy and target. - 8) It may assign someone or a Management Committee with the power to act on behalf of the Executive Committee as it deems appropriate, and may cancel, revoke and change or revise such the power. - 9) Perform other duties as assigned by the Board of Directors.
+- 5) Consider approving the financial transactions with a financial institution to open or close the account, lending/borrowing, pledging, mortgage, guarantee and anything, including a transaction, registration of land ownership to do the normal transaction of the company under the authorized amount of 10 million baht. - 6) Consider screening all types of the jobs presented to the Board of Director except the job under the responsibility and/or authority of Sub-committees of the company to become the screener to present to the Board of Director directly. - 7) It has the power to appoint and supervise the operations of the Management Committee appointed according to the set policy and target. - 8) It may assign someone or a Management Committee with the power to act on behalf of the Executive Committee as it deems appropriate, and may cancel, revoke and change or revise such the power. - 9) Perform other duties as assigned by the Board of Directors. - 10) Consider and screen the list of directors of subsidiaries to propose to the Board of Directors for approval. - 11) Consider setting policies and frameworks for managing operational risks (Operational Risks), including other risks, and report to the Audit and Risk Management Committee for information and consideration.